 The purpose of the certificate is to calculate a provider's pensionable NHS earnings, the level at which pension contributions need to be paid and the contributions due.

-Levels of contributions payable can be found in the members' hub (Practitioner webpage) area of the website (www.nhsbsa.nhs.uk/pensions).
+Levels of contributions payable can be found in the members' hub area of the website under the membership, pay and contributions heading www.nhsbsa.nhs.uk/nhs-pensions.